frontity-demos/frontity-examples/demo-using-google-fonts/README.md

 The technique illustrated here can be used for other font sources besides Google Fonts, including locally hosted fonts.
 See the [`webfontloader` documentation](https://github.com/typekit/webfontloader) for information on usage of `webfontloader`.

 `webfontloader` uses the `window` object which doesn't exist in SSR, so we only want to use the fonts in the browser.
-This project therefore uses a `beforeCSR` function to conditionally import `webfontloader` and then fetch the specified fonts in `packages/mars-theme/src/index.js`.
+This project therefore uses a `beforeCSR` function to dynamically import `webfontloader` and then fetch the specified fonts in `packages/mars-theme/src/index.js`.

 ```js
 const marsTheme = {